yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 - Added a section clarifying motivation for this document and standards status
 - Changing default encoding to UTF-8 and adding Unicode to the ABNF grammar
 - Allowing CR, LF and CRLF for line breaks
-- Allowing HTAB in text data
+- Allowing binary content including HTAB in CSV files
 - Mandating a line break at the end of the last line in the file
 - Making records and headers optional, thus allowing for an empty file
-- Adding definition of commented lines
 - Adding a section on common implementation concerns
 - Removed "header" parameter for the MIME type since it is not used

 # Changes since the -00 draft
-- Added CSV injection to security considerations (#30
+- Added CSV injection to security considerations (#30)
 - Added a reference to RFC 7111 (#27)

 # Changes since the -01 draft